FAQs

 What does Mogi mean?

-Mogi (rhymes with yogi) is a childhood nickname given to me by my sisters.
+Mogi (rhymes with hoagie) is a childhood nickname given to me by my sisters.
 When I had the idea to start a bagel company, my sisters immediately responded with "Mogi Bagel!"
 And it just stuck.

 What does "New York style" mean?